-Interpreting regression results with model-predicted values
+Why model-predicted values?

 When you report the results of a regression model, you should provide a table summarizing the model as well as some interpretation that renders the model results back into the original, human-intelligible measures and units specific to the study.